jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 markdown-command` can be a pipeline, and so it can be used to pre- or post-process your Markdown files.

-As an example, one common Markdown post-processor is [SmartyPants][], which implements "smart typography" (curly quotation marks, en-dashes, em-dashes, and so on).
+As an example, one common Markdown post-processor is [SmartyPants][sp], which implements "smart typography" (curly quotation marks, en-dashes, em-dashes, and so on).
 To use it, you'll need to first install SmartyPants.